 Home of Lennie Paul Tracey where neighbor Anthony Jay Davis’ body was found Sept.
 24, 2011.
 Photo: SCVTV

-Lennie Paul Tracey, 51, of Canyon Country, was scheduled to be sentenced Friday, but his sentencing was continued again until May 10, according to a court official.
+Lennie Paul Tracey, 51, of Canyon Country, was scheduled to be sentenced today, but his sentencing got continued again until March 21, a court official said.

 Anthony Davis, 51, of Canyon Country, walked over to his neighbor’s house in the 27900 block of Calypso Lane at 3 a.m. on Sept.
 24, 2011, to pursue an ongoing dispute.
 After an argument, Tracey shot Davis in the upper torso.

 “(The jury) convicted (Tracey) of one count of first degree murder, and the jurors found that he personally and intentionally discharged the firearm that killed his neighbor,” according to Sandi Gibbons, spokeswoman for the Los Angeles County District Attorney’s Office.

 “They also convicted Tracey of assault with a firearm, against (his neighbor’s wife),” Gibbons said.